M142 HIMARS MLRS

 HIMARS is able to launch its weapons and move away from the area at high speed before enemy forces are able to locate the launch site.
 Offering Multiple Launch Rocket System (MLRS) firepower on a wheeled chassis, the High Mobility Artillery Rocket System (HIMARS) is the newest member of the MLRS launcher family.
 HIMARS carries a single six-pack of rockets or one ATACMS missile on the Army's new Family of Medium Tactical Vehicles (FMTV) 5-ton truck and can launch the entire MLRS family of munitions.
 HIMARS is operated by a crew of three - driver, gunner and section chief - but the computer-based fire control system enables a crew of two or even a single soldier to load and unload the system.

-The HIMARS M142 is in service with United States, Singapore, Jordan and the United Arab Emirates.
+The HIMARS M142 is in service with the United States, Singapore, Jordan, and the United Arab Emirates.
 In December 2012, Qatar notified the U.S. of a possible Foreign Military Sale of 7 M142 HIMARS systems.
 The U.S. State Department approved the FMS (Foreign Military Sale) of 54 HIMARS launchers to Romania in August 2017.
 The US Defense Security Cooperation Agency announcement at the time valued the sale at USD1.25 billion, including related support and equipment.
 In February 2019, Poland has officially announced the purchase of 20 M142 HIMARS.
-In July 2019, American Company has announced the production of High Mobility Artillery Rocket System (HIMARS) launchers and associated hardware for the U.S. Army, U.S. Marine Corps, Romania and Poland under a $492 million contract, marking Poland's first acquisition of HIMARS launchers.
+In July 2019, American Company has announced the production of High Mobility Artillery Rocket System (HIMARS) launchers and associated hardware for the U.S. Army, U.S. Marine Corps, Romania, and Poland under a $492 million contract, marking Poland's first acquisition of HIMARS launchers.
+In April 2022, the Polish Ministry of Defense announced talks with the United States to acquire HIMARS.
+In May 2022, the United States approved a $40 billion military aid to Ukraine and expects to deliver M142 HIMARS to the Ukrainian army.
+On June 1, 2022, the United States announced that they would deliver HIMARS to Ukraine.
+On June 1, 2022, the United States confirmed the delivery of four M142 HIMARS to Ukraine.
+On July 20, 2022, the United States announced a new delivery of four additional HIMARS rocket launchers to Ukraine,

 M142 HIMARS variants: